boutproject/BOUT-dev/manual/sphinx/developer_docs/file_io.rst

 `FieldPerp` is the local y-index on a certain processor, but is saved in output files as a global y-index in the attribute `yindex_global`.
 The intention is that a `FieldPerp` being saved should be a globally well-defined object, e.g. a set of values at one divertor target boundary, that will only be saved from processors holding that global y-index.
+The expectation is that the other processors would all save an invalid `FieldPerp` variable, with a `yindex_global` that is more negative than the lowest y-boundary guard cell [2]_.
+The reason for saving the invalid `FieldPerp` variables is so that all variables are present in every dump file (even if they are not allocated or used); in particular the Python `collect` routine assumes that any variable will be found in the first output file, which `collect` uses to get its type and dimensions.

-Actually, the C++ I/O code should work fine even if a `FieldPerp` object is defined with different y-indices on different processors, but Python routines like `collect` and `restart.redistribute` will fail because they find inconsistent `yindex_global` values.
+..
+[2] Actually, the C++ I/O code should work fine even if a `FieldPerp` object is defined

-`FieldPerp` objects should be added to the output files on every processor even if they are not allocated or used, otherwise `collect` cannot find the variable in the first output file to get its dimensions.
+       with different y-indices on different processors.
+This may be useful for diagnostic or debugging purposes.
+However, Python routines like `collect` and `restart.redistribute` will fail because they find inconsistent `yindex_global` values.